To Find a College, Find Yourself

 1. Know yourself.

 Intellectual?
 Nonconformist?
 Athlete?
 Writer?
 Engineer?
 Which is you?
 How does knowing the answer help you identify the perfect school for you?
-Finding the perfect school may seem like an overwhelming task, but if you start with one small step and continue to move, you will soon see the path leading to your college choice unfold—one decision at a time.
+Developing a college list may seem like an overwhelming task, but if you start with one small step and continue to move, you will soon see the path leading to your college choice unfold—one decision at a time.
 More often than not, the process consists of a series of decisions rather than one immediate, single choice.
 So, relax, engage, and assess carefully.

 The college search is full of exciting discoveries some of which may inspire your future educational, cultural, and/or social aspirations.
 Knowing yourself, what you like, and what is good for you will help you choose the best learning environment for your undergrad years.